ApS Company Registration in Denmark

 Advantages of running a company in Denmark

 In Denmark, the formalities for establishing a company are among the least burdensome in the world.
 Company registration is quick and does not involve high administrative costs.
-The biggest advantages of an ApS company in Denmark are:
+The biggest advantages of an ApS (Private Limited Company) company in Denmark are:

 The flexibility and ease of incorporation make this legal business structure one of the most commonly used forms.
 It can accommodate almost any type of activity and can also function as a holding company or a special purpose vehicle.
 However, an example of an activity in which an ApS cannot be used is the banking industry.